bx-sh/specs.sh/README.md

 > Always remember to put your test cleanup code into `@teardown` and not the test, itself.
 >
 > Note: if the `@teardown` function does not return a non-zero code, it will fail the test.
+>
+> Also note: `@teardown` has access to all variables set by `@setup` but does not have access
+> to any variables created or changed by the spec or other teardown functions.
+The spec and all
+> teardown functions are run inside subshells so that, if one exits, the rest will still run.
+>
+> Example: if you need to delete a file/directory after a spec runs, set the path in `@setup`.
+> This way both `@teardown` and your specs will have access to the path.

 ---